AudioFluff/PyPhonic/docs/faq.rst

 FAQ
 =====

-1. Can it use Python threads or asyncio?
+1. Can it use Python threads?

 Yes to both.
 Performance gains might be limited because of the GIL but this can be improved by using NumPy and PyTorch.